Skip to main content

 Field Selection select

-The select` parameter is used to specify the fields to be included in the query results, enabling precise control over both primary model fields and associated model fields.
+The select parameter specifies the fields to include in the query results, enabling precise control over both primary model fields and associated model fields.

-✅ It is recommended to select only the required fields and relationships to reduce the response data size and improve query speed.
+✅ It is recommended to select only the required fields and relations to reduce response data size and improve query speed.

-Using $master: true returns all fields of the primary model:
+Using $master: true will return all fields of the primary model:

 const {